dogweather/forkful/content/en/go/strings/interpolating-a-string.md

   \ variables, enabling dynamic string creation.
 Programmers do this to customize\u2026"
 lastmod: '2024-03-13T22:44:59.618702-06:00'
 model: gpt-4-0125-preview
-summary: "String interpolation is a method to construct strings that incorporate variables,\
-  \ enabling dynamic string creation.
-Programmers do this to customize\u2026"
+summary: String interpolation is a method to construct strings that incorporate variables, enabling dynamic string creation.
 title: Interpolating a string
 weight: 8
 ---